 - Report on Media Coverage: Increase local, regional, and national awareness for Oak Park through new advertising efforts appealing to visitors beyond the typical tourist demographic.
 With many free or reduced-rate events including the outdoor Art Walk and artistic programming in attractions, more people inside and outside Oak Park will be encouraged to attend and experience other Oak Park businesses. - 2.
 Report on Website Traffic and Social Media Impressions: Each organization has methods in place to track web and social media interactions, success would be indicated by an increase in website clicks, amount of time spent on a page, number of followers, post interactions, e-newsletter open and click rates, etc. - 3.
-Report on Oak Park Attractions Digital Tour Pass: benchmark to have this pass produced and in use within two months of receipt of funding.
-Future success will be indicated by a steady increase in use of the pass resulting in more ticket sales for attractions. - 4.
-Report on Hotel/motel Tax Growth: With more tourists coming to Oak Park, there will be an increased need for lodging.
-With a new hotel being developed in Oak Park there is more opportunity for cross-marketing to encourage stays and visitation. - 5.
-Report on Attraction Attendance Growth: steady increase in attendance for tours and events at each attraction, with a goal to reach at least 2019 levels by 2024. - 6.
+Report on Attraction Attendance Growth: steady increase in attendance for tours and events at each attraction, with a goal to reach at least 2019 levels by 2024. - 4.
 Report on Greater Local Engagement: Increase volunteerism, attendance, and employment with nearby residents and communities.